capstayn/benchmark-scipy.sparse/README.md

 The script requires two arguments, `-n <int>`, and `-r <int>`, which account for the number of executions to be run per test and the number of tests to repeat, respectively.
-Execute the script with `-h` option for more details
+Execute the script with `-h` option for more details.